isaacyakl/yak-apex-legends-autoexec/README.md

 Run this with administrator access to deploy all the below config files to their appropriate locations.

-## update-repo-configs.bat -- Config Deployer
+## update-repo-configs.bat -- Repo Updater

 Run this with administrator access to copy game config files to the repo for git update.